symbol/symbol-sdk-typescript-javascript/README.md

 We use GitHub issues for tracking bugs and have limited bandwidth to address them.
 Please, use the following available resources to get help:

 - [NEM Developer Center][docs]
 - If you found a bug, [open a new issue][issues]

 ## Contributing

 This project is developed and maintained by NEM Foundation.
 Contributions are welcome and appreciated.
 Feel free to start an issue or create a pull request.
-Check [CONTRIBUTING](CONTRIBUTING.md) before start.
+Check [CONTRIBUTING](CONTRIBUTING.md) before you start.

 ## License
 Copyright (c) 2018-2020 NEM Licensed under the Apache License 2.0